timmythecreator/arm-assembly/README.md

 - `multiple_mo.s` - an example of multiple load/store operator usage
 - `shift_o.s` - an example of shift operators usage
 - `bitwise_o.s` - an example of bitwise operators usage (XOR in this case)
+- `math_s.s` - an example of math operators usage (It's required to build for cortex-a15 or newer as older ARM don't support udiv/sdiv instructions

 ---